Mission of TouroCOM Research Laboratories

 Emphasis on scholarship and research and the commitment to biomedical research

-Students are encouraged to undertake research activities either in our research laboratories or in laboratories of other hospitals and institutions affiliated with our school.
+Students are encouraged to undertake research activities either in our research laboratories or in laboratories and clinics of other hospitals and institutions affiliated with our school.
 Students are invited to join and to participate in ongoing research projects of our faculty.
-In addition, the students that are able to develop their own research projects are assisted in developing research protocols and, if necessary, a necessary equipment/ research tools/reagents/ laboratory disposables are purchased for the use by the student.
+In addition, the students that are able to develop their own research projects are assisted in developing research protocols and, if necessary, any necessary equipment, research tools, reagents, or laboratory disposables are purchased for the use by the student.

 Emphasis on biomedical and clinical research starts even before students enter the first year of school.
-Research and scholarly activities are an important part of interviewing process of D.O. candidates and the overall research and scholarly activities are weighted and are part of the overall score in the admission process.
+Research and scholarly activities are important part of interviewing process of D.O. candidates and the overall research and scholar activities are weighted and are part of the overall score in the admission process.

 TouroCOM's commitment to biomedical research is best illustrated by its extensive research laboratories, built and equipped entirely with TouroCOM funds.
-The research plan for TouroCOM is designed to develop, promote and enhance basic, applied clinical and community-based research with emphasis on issues germane to the local community.
+Most recently, our newly opened Great Falls Montana campus has partnered with McLaughlin Research Institute to create more research opportunities for students and faculty.

 All faculty members are encouraged and are provided necessary support to conduct research activities.
 No research project proposed by faculty or by students has ever been denied proper and adequate support.